infiniflow/ragflow-docs/website/blog/2025-10-17-500-percent-faster-vector-retrieval-90-percent-memory-savings-three-groundbreaking-technologies-in-infinity-v0.6.0-that-revolutionize-hnswindex.md/index.md

 ---
 slug: 500-percent-faster-vector-retrieval-90-percent-memory-savings-three-groundbreaking-technologies-in-infinity-v0.6.0-that-revolutionize-hnsw
 title: 500 Percent Faster Vector Retrieval!
 90 Percent Memory Savings!
 Three Groundbreaking Technologies in Infinity v0.6.0 That Revolutionize HNSW
-tags: [RAG, gen, vector, database, tech]
+tags: [Technologies]
 ---
 ![](./toutu.jpg)

 ## Introduction

 In RAG (Retrieval-Augmented Generation) and LLM (Large Language Model) Memory, vector retrieval is widely employed.
-Among various options, graph-based indexing has become the most common choice due to its high accuracy and performance, with the HNSW (Hierarchical Navigable Small World) index being the most representative one[1] [2].
+Among various options, graph-based indexing has become the most common choice due to its high accuracy and performance, with the HNSW (Hierarchical Navigable Small World) index being the most representative one[1][1] [2][2].

 However, during our practical application of HNSW in RAGFlow, we encountered the following two major bottlenecks:

 1. As the data scale continues to grow, the memory consumption of vector data becomes highly significant.
 For instance, one billion 1024-dimensional floating-point vectors would require approximately 4TB of memory space.
 2. When constructing an HNSW index on complex datasets, there is a bottleneck in retrieval accuracy.
 After reaching a certain threshold, it becomes difficult to further improve accuracy solely by adjusting parameters.

 To address this, Infinity has implemented a variety of improved algorithms based on HNSW.
 Users can select different indexing schemes by adjusting the index parameters of HNSW.
 Each HNSW index variant possesses distinct characteristics and is suitable for different scenarios, allowing users to construct corresponding index structures based on their actual needs.